-The Board of Directors of Heathrow Airport Holdings Limited (“Heathrow” or “the Company”) determines long-term strategy, ensures that the Company acts ethically and has the necessary resources to meet its objectives, monitors performance, and ensures Heathrow meets its responsibilities as a major airport company.
-View our Board members' and company secretary's brief resumés.
+The Board of Directors of Heathrow Airport Holdings Limited determines long-term strategy, ensures that the Company acts ethically, has the necessary resources to meet its objectives, monitors performance, and meets its responsibilities as a major airport company.
+View brief resumés below.

 Akbar Al Baker, Non-Executive Director

 Akbar Al Baker was appointed a Non-Executive Director in January 2013.
 He has been the Chief Executive Officer of Qatar Airways since 1997.
 He is also leading the development of the multi-billion dollar Hamad International Airport (formerly known under the project name New Doha International Airport), which is scheduled to open in phases from April 2013.